 Dr. Chowdhary’s group is creating new robots, AI, and machine learning algorithms for agriculture, defense, and exploration.
 He believes that robots that learn to do difficult tasks in harsh, uncertain, and dynamic environments are needed to tackle challenging problems, including high-throughput phenotyping, herbicide resistant weeds, labor shortage, and safe operation in contested areas.

 Our quality of life depends significantly on the services or benefits that we get from our ecosystem like food, water, nutrient cycling, protection from flood, biodiversity, and recreation.
 Dr. Chu studies the impacts of climate and land use changes on the water- and soil-related ecosystem services.

 Dr. Cooke is increasing the efficiency of drainage-related best management practices, and developing protocols for their design.
 He also develops techniques to simplify the extraction of elevation data from a pulsed laser system (LiDAR) images, and creates rainfall harvesting systems to extend cropping into the dry season in Sierra Leone.

-Paul Davidson (assistant professor)
+Paul Davidson (associate professor)

 Dr. Davidson improves and maintains surface water systems by reducing the transport of nutrients, pathogens, and pesticides from agricultural and urban systems to waterways.
 He works with farmers and other stakeholders to develop solutions that protect the quality of our water resources while maintaining efficient operations.